schell/renderling.xyz/content/articles/live/light_tiling.md

-I think what I'll do in order to get cracking as soon as possible (in pursuit of [the 20/80 rule](/articles/adages.html#pareto_pricipal)), is just render twice, once as the depth pre-pass and then once again for shading, with the light culling in-between.
+I think what I'll do in order to get cracking as soon as possible (in pursuit of [the 20/80 rule](/articles/adages.html#pareto_pricipal)), is just render twice.
+Once as the depth pre-pass and then once again for shading, with the light culling in-between.

 ...Huh.
 Now that I'm thinking of it, this also may be a good "spot" to put